 Do Not Become Alarmed

 Liv and Nora are cousins, close as sisters.
 After a rough year and lots of family drama, they're in desperate need of a low-key family getaway.
 The cruise was going to be perfect.
 And it is, for a while.
 But then on a normal—almost boring—Central American shore excursion, a series of misunderstandings and misjudgments ends with terrifying confusion—where are the children?
 Soon enough, the adults realize six children have vanished—and from alternating points of view, we discover where they went, and why, and who's to blame.
 (There's lots to go around.)
 Readers take note: this is messy, and a little racy.
-If you need characters you can root for, keep moving.
-Publication date: June 6.

 From a beloved, award-winning writer, the much-anticipated novel about what happens when two families go on a tropical vacation – and the children go missing.